 - 授课校区：Ara Institute of Canterbury

-To complete this Diploma you are required to complete a minimum total of 120 credits.
+To complete this Degree you are required to complete a minimum total of 480 credits.
 To be a full time student you need to maintain a workload of 120 credits per year.
 We recommend you talk with us to ensure you choose electives to benefit your future career.

 English language requirements:

-IELTS 6.0 (no lower than 6.0 in all band scores); TOEFL Internet based test (iBT) Score of 46 (with a writing score of 14); TOEFL Paper-based test (pBT) Score of 530 (with an essay score of 4.5 TWE); University of Cambridge ESOL Examinations - FCE or FCE for schools with a score of 162.
-No less than 154 in each skill; NZ Certificate in English Language (NZCEL) Level 4 with an endorsement of either General, Workplace, or Academic; Pearson Test of English (Academic) - PToE (Academic) score of 42; City and Guilds IESOL: B2 Communicator with a score of 42.
+If English is not your first language, IELTS 7.0 Academic (no lower than 6.5 reading/writing, 7.0 speaking/listening).
+TOEFL Internet based test (iBT) Score of Score of 60 or higher (with a writing score of 18); TOEFL Paper-based test (pBT) score of 550 (with an essay score of 5 TWE); University of Cambridge ESOL Examinations - FCE or FCE for schools or CAE or CPE with a score of 169.
+No less than 162 in each skill; NZ Certificate in English Language (NZCEL) - Level 4 with the Academic endorsement; Pearson Test of English (Academic) - PToE (Academic) score of 50; City and Guilds IESOL: B2 Communicator with a score of 66.

 = 新西兰小学申请问题集 =